Moo-ware/BDO-OutfitBot/README.md

 For the buying to work, the program will need your login credentials to login to the [official](https://na-trade.naeu.playblackdesert.com/Intro/) BDO web-marketplace.
 Your credentials are then saved locally, and the program will auto-relogin for you if the login expires.
 This means that the program will work indefinitely as long as you keep it running.

-### Supported Versions
+### **Supported Versions**
 Currently, steam accounts and OTP enabled accounts are **NOT SUPPORTED**.
-Only launcher accounts with no OTP.
+Only launcher accounts with no OTP is supported.

+## Issues
+Program is still in BETA, so there will most likely be some issues or bugs.
+Please let me know if you found any.

 ## Getting Started
 Follow these steps for installation.